Dukewendo/Logbook2025/README.md

 Implimenting MoviesList component to consume the functionality in MovieDataService.
 Components are meant to be responsible for rendering view supported by application logic for better UX.

+Added useState hook for movies, searchTitle, searchRating and ratings.

+The useEffect hook is called after rendering.
+An empty array is provided [] as we only want useEffect to be called once when the component first renders.